 Kids should always make time for reading during the summer, but they don’t have to do it cooped up in the house.
 Have them create an outdoor reading nook.
 Stringing a hammock between trees, laying out a blanket in the grass, building a fort in the woods or setting up a shady cave on the rooftop of a building are fun ways to enjoy the outdoors while diving into a good book.
-The only rule for their reading nook is: make it as comfy as possible!
+Cardboard boxes are also excellent for building outdoor forts which can be great fodder the imagination in pretend games.
+They also make great spots to get out of the sun and read while still enjoying the outdoors.
 Have a race to see you can read 5 books first and answer the most questions about them correctly.

 8. Rainy Day Kitchen Creations

 On those dreary days when we’re more likely to want to be indoors, there are many crafts and activities that will keep kids occupied.
 Having them help out in the kitchen can be a relief for you, and so rewarding for them.
 Kids love to help with “grown-up” stuff.
 Let them help make lunch.
 Make a sandwich assembly line and let them put everything together.
 Have them make the salad or fill ice cube trays with juice for homemade popsicles.
 Whip up a yummy blueberry smoothie.
 They’ll have a great time and you’ll gain a meal-time helper.
 To them it is a game and to you it is training them for the real world.